IngageGroup/consultative-competencies/README.md

 # consultative-competencies
 Connect landing page for Consultative Competencies

+This will eventually be published on Ingage Connect, but for now is viewable as a [Github Page](https://ingagekrizj.github.io/consultative-competencies/).

 # TODO
 - [ ] Finish entering text for competencies
 - [ ] Get hexagons responsive to page size